wisemen-digital/vue-playbook/components/components-props.md

 }>();
 ```

-## 2. No default values
+## No default values (TODO: discuss this)

 When using the typescript constructor, you can't define default values.
 This is a good thing.
 It forces you to always pass a value to avoid unexpected behaviour.

 If you have a prop that has a prop that determines it's styling or functionality.
 Make the user of your component required to pass that prop.

 ```typescript
 enum Shape {